A Center Transversal Theorem for mass assignments

-Our strategy is to adapt the techniques used in \cite{blagojevic2018center} to the case of mass assignments over flag manifolds.
-This implies replacing the tautological bundle over the Grassmannian $\Gr{k}{\ell}$ used in \cite{blagojevic2018center} by the tautological bundle $\xi_1$ over the real flag manifold $Fl(k, \ell - k , d - \ell)$.
+Our strategy to study Problem \ref{PrincipalProblem} is to adapt the techniques used in \cite{blagojevic2018center} to the case of mass assignments over flag manifolds.
+This implies replacing the tautological bundle over the Grassmannian $\Gr{k}{\ell}$ used in \cite{blagojevic2018center} by the vector bundle $\nu_i$ over the real flag manifold $\Fl(n_1, n_2, \ldots , n_r)$.

-\subsection{The center transversal theorem for mass assignments.}
+\subsection{The Center Transversal Theorem for Mass Assignments}

-We will present a version of \cite[Theorem 2.4]{blagojevic2018center} using flag manifolds, which will be proved in Section \ref{sec: Proof}.
+We will present a version of \cite[Theorem 2.4]{blagojevic2018center} using flag manifolds.
+Such result is a partial answer for Problem \ref{PrincipalProblem} and will be proved in Section \ref{sec: Proof}.
 To be more precise, we shall prove the following result: